flancian/garden/tools for thinking.md

   - [[jinja]] seemed to solve all problems for customization cross tool
     - [[low floor, high ceiling approach]]
     - -> interesting, [[agora protocol]] seems related
+- #q Use cases in education; have you been thought about getting involved with schools?
+Have you thought about the impact of adoption by students who could be forced to use it? :)
+  -

 ## [[Demo: Protocol Design for Tools for Thinking]]